Tantol/vim.config/README.md

 - Done

-If you have any question fill free to ask.
+If you have any question feel free to ask.
 If I missed somthing from requirements him me too :)
 ### Cheers